Martin Serial Number Lookup and Guide

 202437638

-HPL stands for High Pressure Laminate — a composite material made from paper and resin pressed at very high pressure, with a wood-pattern surface finish.
-These are Martin's more affordable and highly durable Navojoa ukulele models, well suited for travel and beginners.
+HPL stands for High Pressure Laminate, a composite material made from paper and resin pressed at very high pressure, with a wood-pattern surface finish.
+These are Martin’s more affordable and durable Navojoa ukulele models, good for travel and beginners.

 YearLast Serial No.